Home » Treatments/Research » VPPRN Patient-Powered Research » VPPRN Community Dashboard

 What did we learn about Members' CURRENT STATE of VASCULITIS?

-• About two-thirds of patients in the VPPRN community reported that they are currently in remission.
+• Approximately 65% of patients in the VPPRN community reported that they are currently in remission.
 This is encouraging to see.

 To better understand why some patients with vasculitis are in remission and some are not, patient data is key.
 We need the VPPRN community to continue to provide their health updates to us.
 The data provided is mobilizing our team of doctors and researchers with the information they need to work towards improving the quality of life for all patients across all types of vasculitis and ages.